Why Hire Our Graduate Students and Alumni?

-The Office of Career Planning and Professional Development at the Graduate Center allows employers to post jobs and internships that reach graduate students in, and alumni of, over thirty doctoral programs and eight master’s programs.
+The Graduate Center’s students and alumni represent over thirty doctoral programs and eight master’s programs.
 Our students bring an exceptional range of skills to bear in their professional careers:

 - Expert-level content knowledge

 - Outstanding data analysis and data visualization skills

 - Expertise in tools such as SPSS, SAS, Stata, R, GIS and SQL

 - Fluency in social media and other internet platforms

 - Critical thinking and analytical skills including problem definition and research design